{{ summaryHeading }}

 Worked Examples:

-A project handoff document has three approval tables and several narrative sections.
+Approval tables for a spreadsheet.
+A project handoff document contains three Word tables.
 Choose CSV and set CSV source to Tables.
-CSV Output should begin with Table and Row columns followed by extracted cell columns.
-If the output says no tables were found, switch CSV source to Paragraph blocks to create a content inventory, or return to the original document and confirm that the apparent tables are real Word tables rather than positioned text.
+CSV Output should begin with table and row columns followed by extracted cells.
+If no tables are found, confirm that the source uses real Word tables or switch to paragraph blocks for an inventory.

 FAQ: